slatedocs/slate/source/includes/_norflash.md

 # Storage (NOR Flash Recorder 0x0B)

-The NOR flash recorder uses subsystem ID 0x0B.
+The NOR flash recorder exists only on the ProMotion board and it uses subsystem ID 0x0B.
 Regarding this subsystem a number of commands exist, which are listed below:

 ```c
 #define FlashEraseAll 0x01 //erasing the on-chip recorder